Zaki-1052/GPTPortal/README.md

 - **Uploading an Image**:
   - Click the 📸 button to open the file selector.
   - Choose an image file.
 It will be sent with your next message.
+    - **Important Update**: The Default model selector is now the more intelligent GPT-4 without vision.
+      - If you would like to utilize the *Vision-Preview* model, which uses GPT-4-Turbo, as in ChatGPT, please fully read this page and the documentation.
+      - Then, go to `server.js` in your preferred *Text Editor* and modify the "*model*" parameter to `gpt-4-vision-preview` as specified in the comments, which are there to guide you through the script and will be clearly marked.
 - **Exporting Conversation**
   - Click the 📤 to export the *Conversation History*.
     - It will be an *HTML* document formatted in *Markdown*.